 ABOUT THE KOREAN LANGUAGE

-In the past, Korean was considered to be part of the Ural-Altaic language family as a language, but recently, it is the dominating theory that Korean is an isolated language with nearly no relationship with other language families.
+In the past, Korean was considered part of the Ural-Altaic language family as a language.
+Still, recently, it has been the dominating theory that Korean is an isolated language with nearly no relationship with other language families.

-Many studies are being conducted to identify its exact origin, but a common understanding that Korean originates from the ancient Northeast Asian region and has a common origin with Mongolian or Manchurian (which is considered nearly exterminated completely) is established to some degree.
+Many studies are being conducted to identify its exact origin.
+Still, a common understanding that Korean originates from the ancient Northeast Asian region and has a common origin with Mongolian or Manchurian (considered nearly exterminated completely) is established to some degree.

 Is the daunting difficulty of Korean a fact or myth?